| Reading time: | 10 min |

 AWS Graviton 3 and Graviton 4 processors are available and recommended for SVE application development.

-Arm Instruction Emulator is an executable that runs on your Linux host.
+Arm Instruction Emulator runs as an executable on your Linux host.
 It runs on Red Hat Enterprise Linux (RHEL), SUSE Linux Enterprise Server (SLES), and Ubuntu Linux distributions.

 Confirm you are using an Arm machine by running: